banzaicloud/banzai-cli/README.md

-:construction: This is a command line interface under heavy development for the Banzai Cloud platform.
+:construction: This is a command line interface under heavy development for the [Banzai Cloud Pipeline](https://beta.banzaicloud.io/) platform.

 ### Installation